Rhizome (organization): Conifer

 Conifer can also capture content when a user is logged into a website but say that a website may look different depending on if the user is logged in or not.
 However, Conifer warns that "You may log in to websites during a session, however, do note that your credentials may be captured as data within your collection…If you need to capture a site that requires login, consider creating a throwaway account just for the purpose of capturing."

 Despite that Adobe Flash Player went offline at the end of 2020, Conifer can still capture sites that used Flash, saying "As long as a Flash site remains online it will still be accessible and able to be archived … even after the deadline."

 Nicola Jayne Bingham and Helena Byrne have stated that programs such as Conifer offer "potential for collecting and creating much more heritage; in practice however, 'recording' websites is a manual, extremely time-consuming process and can only be used very selectively due to resource constraints."
 However, Byrne and Bingham also state that "Conifer has great potential to democratise the web archiving process as websites archived by individuals external to the LDLs can be added to UKWA, creating possibilities for more diversity within the archive."

 The Conifer tool also has been suggested for use in Special Interest Archival groups, such as the group for art.
 According to Sumitra Duncan, founder of the Web Archiving Special Interest Group, "For the last few years we have been toying with the idea of using … Conifer service … to create a SIG web archive collection that we can use as a teaching tool for members who are new to web archiving.
 Unfortunately, a lack of 'staff' time and funds for long-term data storage has prevented us from enacting this idea in the past and still applies."

+On 15 December 2025, Rhizome announced it would be discontinuing its Conifer web archiving service in June 2026.
+Effective immediately, the creation of new accounts or the purchase of subscriptions was no longer supported.